cioportfolio/homeless/README.md

 * Rents and housing allowances `$ node shrScrape.js 'some postcode'`

 ## Installation
-Install node.js, clone this repo and run `$ npm install'
+Install node.js, clone this repo and run `$ npm install`